GehDoc/vscode-textile-preview/README.md

 * you can include images, from local or network, with manageable security of the preview's content;
 * you can click on links, in the source view and in the HTML preview.
 Internal and external links to a paragraph header of a textile file are supported (slugify);
+* you can see the document headers structure in the outline view;
 * the HTML preview supports VSCode light and dark themes;
 * the extension is translated into the 9 VScode core languages;